rust-lang/rust-wiki-backup/Note-testsuite.md

 * `no-reformat` - Don't reformat the code when running the test through the pretty-printer
 * `aux-build:foo.rs` - Compiles an auxiliary library for use in multi-crate tests.
 See the section on multi-crate testing below.
 * `exec-env:NAME` or `exec-env:NAME=VALUE` - Sets an environment variable during test execution
+* `debugger:CMD` - Issues a command to the debugger in `debuginfo` mode
+* `check:RESULT` - Checks the result of a previous `debugger:` directive in `debuginfo` mode

-There are five directories containing compile tests, living in the src/tests directory:
+There are seven directories containing compile tests, living in the src/tests directory:

 * run-pass - Tests that are expected to compile and run successfully.
 Also used for pretty-print testing.
 * run-fail - Tests that are expected compile but fail when run.
 Also used for pretty-print testing.
 * compile-fail - Tests that are expected not to compile
 * bench - Benchmarks and miscellaneous snippets of code that are expected to compile and run successfully.
 Also used for pretty-print testing.
 * pretty - Pretty-print tests
+* debug-info - Debuginfo tests
+* codegen - Codegen tests
 * auxiliary - libraries used in multi-crate testing.
 See the section on this topic below.

 And finally, build targets: